Estimated reading time: 10 minutes

 In our culture, we value our natural rights to be free from government interference in our lives.
 We naturally defend these more vigorously when it comes to our personal spaces: our bodies and our homes.
 And courts have affirmed our enhanced right to privacy within our homes.
 So have legislatures.

-“How many plants can I grow at my residence in Minnesota?”
+“How many plants can I grow at my residence?”

 In Minnesota Statutes § 342.09 “Personal Adult Use of Cannabis,” the legislature has carved out a legal safe harbor from criminal prosecution for home grow: